-At another event in April 2021, Qaani vowed that "today, Resistance Fronts constituting Iran, Lebanon, Syria, Iraq, Yemen and the children of Resistance...are everyday undertaking a fundamental action against enemies of Islam and the Revolution, and America and bloodthriisty Zionist regime and will continue this path...until reaching the global government of the Imam of Time [Mahdi]," referring to a belief in Shiism that the Mahdi, or Messiah, would return from his occultation one day to herald the apocalypse.
-Qaani has acknowledged Khamenei as "the representative of the Imam of Time [Mahdi] on earth"; that acknowledgement is one of the foundations of Guardianship of the Jurisconsult (velayat-e faqih), which is enshrined in the Islamic Republic's constitution.
+At another event in April 2021, Qaani vowed that "today, Resistance Fronts constituting Iran, Lebanon, Syria, Iraq, Yemen and the children of Resistance...are everyday undertaking a fundamental action against enemies of Islam and the Revolution, and America and bloodthirsty Zionist regime and will continue this path...until reaching the global government of the Imam of Time [Mahdi]."
+This statement was made in reference to the Shia doctrine of Mahdism.
+According to the doctrine of Mahdism, the Hidden Imam, Mahdi, will return from occultation one day to herald the apocalypse.
+Based on IRGC indoctrination, the militaristic doctrine of Mahdism requires the IRGC to act as the military vehicle to remove the barriers to the Hidden Imam's return - chief among them, the eradication of Israel.Qaani has acknowledged Khamenei as "the representative of the Imam of Time [Mahdi] on earth"; that acknowledgement is one of the foundations of Guardianship of the Jurisprudent (velayat-e faqih), which is enshrined in the Islamic Republic's constitution and underpins the entire system of governance in the clerical regime.